giriswamy-gan/ATM_system/README.md

 ATM System

-Using goland, gin as framework and mongodb as db.
+Using golang, gin as framework and mongodb as db.